Ensure Your Rental Property Meets Fire Safety Standards to Avoid Fines

 Fire extinguishers are another critical safety feature for landlords.
 These devices should be placed in easily accessible locations, such as kitchens and hallways.

 Depending on the size of the property, you might need at least one fire extinguisher per floor or in areas where fire hazards are likely to occur, like near kitchens.
-According to the NFPA, the majority of fires can be controlled with extinguishers if used correctly.
+According to the National Directorate for Fire and Emergency Management (NDFEM), the majority of fires can be controlled with extinguishers if used correctly.
 Ensure that these extinguishers are checked annually and replaced if they expire or show signs of wear.
 Providing tenants with clear usage instructions can significantly enhance safety.

 Emergency Exits and Escape Routes